glozow/bitcoin-notes/full-rbf.md

 # Full RBF

+This was last updated in October 2022.
+It is still on my todo list to update for the last year's worth of discussions.

 Disclaimer: this is my personal understanding from reading everything I can and speaking to as many people as possible.
 I'll indicate when I'm giving my own opinion.
 Otherwise, I've tried to be open-minded and fair but there may be unintentional biases.